jofas/blog/content/002-first-time-running/index.md

 Moaning and groaning like a rutting stag, wheezing and coughing like a chain smoker, spitting and screaming like a psycho I crossed the finish line.

+How I felt afterwards nearly made up for the wreckage I caused myself.
+My first runner's high.
+Everything was soft and beautiful.
+When I finally sat down an intense sense of calm washed over me, something I had missed for quite some time.
+I was at peace, all was well.
+Even the pain in my legs and lungs felt good.
+A warm and tingly sensation arose underneath the cramps as my muscles started to relax.
+I was happy and couldn't stop smiling.
+Not even my hurting ego, very much displeased with my performance, could subdue my state of exuberance.

 % Describe what happened afterwards (calves, nose, body temperature, runners high)